Wacom Intuos Tablet

 TouchDesigner UI Options

 Since the pen and tablet are so sensitive, it is often hard to perform a single click, right click, or double-click when working in the Network Editor.
 The problem is that if the pen moves at all while clicking or right-clicking, then TouchDesigner will consider it a drag, not a click.
 When double-clicking, TouchDesigner doesn't register a double-click if the pen moves between clicks.

-This will setup a circular area around the cursor with a radius of 5 pixels.
+There is a preference in the Preferences Dialog under the General tab to help with this called "Mouse Click Radius" For example, setting Mouse Click Radius = 5 will setup a circular area around the cursor with a radius of 5 pixels.
 Any click-drag or double-click within this area will register as a click or double-click respectively.
 The default TouchDesigner setting for this ui option is 2, it seems a value of 5 or higher makes the pen much more usable in the Network Editor.